kdaily/aws-cli/proposals/pr-contrib-guide.md

 The approach for customer contributions should satisfy the following goals:

-1. Users should know how to contribute.
-It should be straightforward for community members to make high quality contributions.
 1. Users should know what is available for contribution.
 It should be clear where they can spend their efforts that will be accepted.
+1. We should prioritize the things that people want based on feedback they provide on issues.
+Users should know how to provide that feedback.
+1. Users should know how to contribute.
+The should be able to reference documentation to make high quality contributions.
 1. No requests should exist without a response.
 Communication from maintainers should happen in a timely manner, even (especially!) if that’s saying no. An initial response to open PRs should occur within [TBD] business days.
-1. A contribution should be completed through the efforts of the contributor and maintainers and not be left abandoned.
+1. A contribution should not be left abandoned.
 The maintainers are responsible see it through to a conclusion.
-1. We should prioritize the things that people want based on feedback they provide on issues.
-Users should know how to provide that feedback.
 1. Users should know exactly what to expect when interacting with the maintainers.
 The current status should be clearly indicated and the next steps well defined.